jsroussy/NFLWinProbML/README.md

    - Make sure to name 'folder' data
    - You may skip this step as data is already included in data folder
 - App.py has been modified to get data from Heroku Postgres and Models from S3 Bucket.
-   - The script can be modified to load the data and models from a local directory as the necessary files have been provided.
+   - The script has been partitioned into two scripts the second being nfl_modelToPostgre notebook.
+   - Given the modifications the app is no longer usable as is.
 - So: `python path\\to\\script.py`